 “Sport is more than just winning, although it can feed your drive to win.
 It is a connection between people.
 It could bring the best and worst out of someone.
 It forms friendship, family and also rivalry.”

 “Sport could be a seal of change.
-Bringing so many people together from different parts of the whole to the difference in skin colour.
-Its a legacy that could go on and on for generation to come.
+Bringing so many people together from different parts of the world to the difference in skin colour.
+It's a legacy that could go on and on for generations to come.
 The achievement of a person could go on for many years.
 Most important, sport gives me the freedom and its one of the important things in my life”